caiks/WBOT02/README.md

 actor002_model056_Film_Noir_007.png length 27 (z 1.82)	eye and nose, quite good

 Perhaps model 56 is more feature-like than 55 because of the deeper model.
 Does not seem to be as good as 48/50, but of course, they were not well balanced because of size/parent-size rather than min ent.
 Need to move on to scaled and gradient to see if the feature alignments become more prominent.
 README

+include the mp4 videos actor003_model056_Film_Noir_003.mp4 from around 1:22 usually has some frames centered on heads, but could be because of min entropy where the backgrounds are dull - cf model 55 videos

 57 vs 55 - scale of 0.354, very similar statistics